data-integrations/database-plugins/postgresql-plugin/docs/Postgres-connector.md

 Description
 -----------
-Use this connection to access data in a Postgres database using JDBC.
+Use this connection to access data in a PostgreSQL database using JDBC.

 Properties
 ----------